 Altitude of Q’eswachaka

-• The Q’eswachaka bridge is located at 3700 meters above sea level.
+The Q’eswachaka bridge is situated at an elevation of 3,700 meters above sea level.

 Q’eswachaka festival